-We did not engage in any related person transactions during the years ended December 31, 2019 and December 31, 2018.
+We did not engage in any related person transactions during the years ended December 31, 2022 and December 31, 2021.
 Pursuant to our audit committee charter currently in effect, the audit committee is responsible for reviewing and approving, prior to our entry into any such transaction, all transactions in which we are a participant and in which any parties related to us has or will have a direct or indirect material interest.

-NEUROMETRIX, INC. Annual Meeting of Stockholders April 28, 2020

-THIS PROXY IS SOLICITED BY THE BOARD OF DIRECTORS
+NEUROMETRIX, INC. Annual Meeting of Stockholders May 2, 2023 THIS PROXY IS SOLICITED BY THE BOARD OF DIRECTORS

-The undersigned, revoking all other prior proxies, hereby appoints Shai N. Gozani, M.D., Ph.D. and Thomas T. Higgins and each of them (with full power to act alone), the attorneys and proxies of the undersigned, with full power of substitution to each, to vote all shares of common stock, par value \$0.0001 per share, of NeuroMetrix, Inc. (the "Corporation") registered in the name provided in this Proxy which the undersigned is entitled to vote at the Annual Meeting of Stockholders of the Company, to be held on Tuesday, April 28, 2020 at 9:00 a.m., local time, at the offices of Mintz, Levin, Cohn, Ferris, Glovsky and Popeo, P.C.
-One Financial Center, Boston, MA 02111, and at any adjournments or postponements thereof, with all powers the undersigned would possess if present, upon the matters set forth in the Notice of Annual Meeting of Stockholders and related Proxy Statement dated March 16, 2020, a copy of which has been received by the undersigned.
+The undersigned, revoking all other prior proxies, hereby appoints Shai N. Gozani, M.D., Ph.D. and Thomas T. Higgins and each of them (with full power to act alone), the attorneys and proxies of the undersigned, with full power of substitution to each, to vote all shares of common stock, par value \$0.0001 per share, of NeuroMetrix, Inc. (the "Corporation") registered in the name provided in this Proxy which the undersigned is entitled to vote at the Annual Meeting of Stockholders of the Company, to be held in a virtual format only on Tuesday, May 2, 2023 at 10:00 a.m.
+Eastern Time and at any adjournments or postponements thereof, with all powers the undersigned would possess if present, upon the matters set forth in the Notice of Annual Meeting of Stockholders and related Proxy Statement dated March 30, 2023, a copy of which has been received by the undersigned.
 IN THEIR DISCRETION, THE PROXIES ARE AUTHORIZED TO VOTE UPON ANY OTHER BUSINESS THAT MAY PROPERLY COME BEFORE THE MEETING OR ANY ADJOURNMENTS OR POSTPONEMENTS THEREOF.
-Attendance by the undersigned at the meeting or at any adjourned or postponed session thereof will not be deemed to revoke this proxy unless the undersigned affirmatively indicates at the meeting the intention of the undersigned to vote said shares in person.
+Attendance by the undersigned affirmatively indicates at the meeting the intention of the undersigned to vote said shares in person.
+In order to attend the meeting, you must register at http://viewproxy.com/neurometrix/2023/htype.asp by 11:59 p.m.
+Eastern Time on April 29, 2023.
+On the day of the meeting, if you have properly registered, you may enter the meeting by clicking on the link provided and the password you received via email in your registration confirmations.